-The quality of the picture should be one of your main factors when buying a television.
+The quality of the picture should be one your main concern when buying a television.
 There are many components to a good picture quality: a wide viewing angle, very dark blacks, very bright whites, accurate colors and no motion blur.
-Which technology (LCD, LED or Plasma) has the best picture quality?
+Which technology (Plasma or LED) has the best picture quality?
 This article compares each technology in each component of a good picture quality.

 A plasma screen has a better viewing angle than an LED screen.
 But by how much?
 The following picture shows you the average angle where the contrast start to be less than 50% of the maximum contrast.
-This is the average viewing angle of the LED and plasma screens.
+This is the average of viewing angles of TVs that we tested.
 The actual viewing angle varies per model and brand.
-As you can see, the picture quality starts to decrease a lot earlier for an LED panel.
+As you can see in the video, the picture quality starts to decrease a lot earlier for an LED panel.

 Do not trust the advertised viewing angle in the manufacturer specifications.
 Nowadays, every LED televisions will list a viewing angle of 178 degrees.
 While it is true that you can see the color from that angle, the picture quality will not be good, as shown in the following picture.